electrified/rc2014-ym2149/README.md

 There are some PT2s, PT3s and YMs on Sergei Bulba's site: http://bulba.untergrund.net/music_e.htm (although a lot of tunes in other formats)

-## Things to experiment with
+## Acknowledgements
-* Altering resistor values for the stereo mixing network.
-The values used were taken from the Melodik 2 design here: http://hw.speccy.cz/melodik2.html
+* Some ideas and the golden ratio output mixing were taken from the Melodik 2 design here: http://hw.speccy.cz/melodik2.html

+## License

+Copyright Ed Brindley 2020.

+This source describes Open Hardware and is licensed under the CERN-OHL-P v2 You may redistribute and modify this documentation and make products using it under the terms of the CERN-OHL-P v2 (https:/cern.ch/cern-ohl).
+This documentation is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
+Please see the CERN-OHL-P v2 for applicable conditions